 First, keep your clothing moth traps operational so you can keep an eye out for adult moth activities and lower the population.
 It’s easy to see how things might spiral out of control when you consider that one married female clothes moth can produce 200 eggs in the relatively short time that she lives.

-For more moth facts and figures, visit this guide!
+For more moth facts and figures, check this guide on all facts about clothes moths

 Second, if you have carpet or clothing damage, it is strongly advised to use a clothes moth killer kit in conjunction with a thorough cleaning of the affected areas.
 This will guarantee that the larvae are dealt with and that residual protection is provided.